Andrew Lear

+Career

 Lear has taught at Harvard, Columbia, Pomona College, and NYU.
 He won the Harvard Certificate for Excellence in Teaching four times.
 His teaching reflects a wide range of interests in the Humanities.
 Before doing his PhD in classics, Lear taught French and Italian language courses at Harvard: he is fluent in both languages, as well as German.
 He was also a section leader for Helen Vendler's course "Poems, Poets, Poetry."
 As a Classics professor, he has taught courses in departments of Classics, History, and Women's and Gender Studies, including Greek and Latin language, Greek and Roman history, Greek literature, and courses on gender and sexuality.

 Aside from his Classics degrees, Lear has an MA in creative writing from City University of New York, where he studied with Cynthia Ozick.
 His short stories, poems, and translations have appeared in such journals as Persephone, the Southern Humanities Review, and Literary Imagination.
 He edited Laura Argiri's historical novel The God in Flight, as is acknowledged in the dedication.
 Lear also performs actively as a baritone and gives lecture/performances about the Jewish and gay composers and librettists of the German pop industry in the Weimar period.

+Pioneering LGBT Historical Tours: Founding Oscar Wilde Tours

 Lear's work includes efforts to bring the history of gender and sexuality to a wide public beyond the academy, through blog posts, lectures, and educational tours that he designs and leads.
 In 2013, he founded Oscar Wilde Tours, the first tour company focused on LGBT history.
-Oscar Wilde Tours gives gay history walking tours of Greenwich Village, as well as "gay secrets" museum tours that illuminate the history of homosexuality hidden in the collections of the New York Metropolitan Museum of Art, Boston's Museum of Fine Arts, and London's National Portrait Gallery.
-It also offers multi-day tours in Europe focused on gay history and art.
-Oscar Wilde Tours won the Travvy silver prize in 2016 for best LGBT tour operator and tied with HE Travel for the Gay Travel Awards Tour Operator of the Year; in 2018, Lux Review gave Oscar Wilde Tours the tourism award for Best International LGBT Tour Provider, and in 2019 it won the award for Best Gay Travel Specialist, Northeast USA.
+Oscar Wilde Tours gives LGBT history walking tours of Greenwich Village, as well as "gay secrets" museum tours that illuminate the history of homosexuality hidden in the collections of the New York Metropolitan Museum of Art, Boston's Museum of Fine Arts, and London's National Portrait Gallery.
+In early 2020, the company launched a new tour at the Metropolitan Museum of Art about the history of the male nude in art.
+Oscar Wilde Tours also offers multi-day tours focused on LGBT history and art.
+It won the Travvy silver prize in 2016 for best LGBT tour operator and tied with HE Travel for the Gay Travel Awards Tour Operator of the Year; in 2018, Lux Review gave Oscar Wilde Tours the tourism award for Best International LGBT Tour Provider, and in 2019 it won the award for Best Gay Travel Specialist, Northeast USA.

+Expanding Narratives: Shady Ladies Tours and Recognition

 In 2016, Lear expanded this line by founding Shady Ladies Tours, a tour company focused on women’s history.
 Their Shady Ladies tour of the Metropolitan Museum presents depictions of royal mistresses and courtesans in the collection, and the Nasty Women tour is about pathbreaking women from Pharaoh Hatshepsut to Gertrude Stein.
-Shady Ladies won the Lux Global Excellence Award in 2017 for best museum tour operator, New York.
+Shady Ladies won the Lux Global Excellence Award in 2017 for best museum tour operator in New York.